 How we answer these questions, how we define home, is an expression of the relationships, environments, activities and energies that sustain and support us.
 Home speaks to our past, present and future.

-Finding Home is a series of interviews with people about this most fundamental aspect of being human.
+Finding Home started as a series of interviews with people about this most fundamental aspect of being human.

-We're going to explore the homes of our childhood, our dreams of home through adulthood, and the actual places we live, geographically and physically.
-We're going to talk about where we've come from and what we're hoping to carry into the future, as we create and inhabit homes.
+We explore the homes of our childhood, our dreams of home through adulthood, and the actual places we live, geographically and physically.
+We talk about where we've come from and what we're hoping to carry into the future, as we create and inhabit our own ideas and embodiment of "home".

 An adventure-loving person, Teri lives for experiences.
 But as a gardener, community theatre member, and parent she values the rootedness and connection of "place".
 This desire to be both grounded - to build a home and commit to a particular place - and have adventures and unique experiences is a central tension for Teri.